 ▪ Proposition 56, Tobacco tax.
 Yes.
 After 16 years, it’s time to increase the price per pack to make tobacco use less affordable.

 ▪ Proposition 57, Revisions in parole structure.
-Undecided.
-Gov. Jerry Brown considers this his most important legacy, but local law enforcement is adamantly opposed.
+No. Gov. Jerry Brown considers this his most important legacy, but local law enforcement is adamantly opposed.

 ▪ Proposition 58, Bilingual education.
 Yes.
 Allows students to learn subject matter in their first language.